jberghoef/wagtail-tag-manager/README.md

 of the configured page will also load the chosen tags.

 Note that the consent state is being applied to these tags.
-If the selected tag is marked as, for example, "traceable", the end-user still must allow this type of tags before is is being injected.
+If the selected tag is marked as, for example, "marketing", the end-user still must allow this type of tags before is is being injected.

 ```python